k4sp3r00/k4sp3r00/README.md

 ok im too lz 2 make a rentry or wtv yaelokre fandom iwec. i am stating this because WHAT THE ACTUAL FUCK?
-Keath barely even started their career a year ago and the way y'all respond to them is by drawing NSFW of the lark? those are children, y'all also are treating keath like shit. y'all are taking it for granted bffr. erm dsmp and tadc fandom dniuf, im not saying the WHOLE fandom is, but damn y'all r disgusting.
+Keath barely even started their career a year ago and the way y'all respond to them is by drawing NSFW of the lark? those are children, y'all also are treating keath like shit. y'all are taking it for granted bffr. erm dsmp and tadc fandom dniuf, im not saying the WHOLE fandom is, but damn y'all r disgusting. also bts haters dni wtffff like you have nothing against other kpop groups but something against bts ? what the freak !! they're js like the other kpop groups chill tf down :sob: